karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 19 (3.6) - Evaluation.md

 ## Evaluation Design

 1. Define the task
-2. Define performance measures
+2. Define performance measures: avoids confirmation bias; forces us to look objectively.
-3. Develop the experiment
+3. Develop the experiment:
 4. Recruit participants
 5. Do the experiment
 6. Analyze the data